Iosua Tai Taeoalii

-Tai Taeoalii (born July 14, 1977) is an American/Samoan award-winning filmmaker and mixed-media artist.
+Tai Taeoalii (born July 14, 1977) is an American/Samoan filmmaker and mixed-media artist.

 Biography

-Tai is a Samoan/American artist with a professional art career spanning over two decades.
-Tai draws inspiration from his love of music, nostalgia and daily observations.

-In the early 1980’s, growing up biracial in the suburbs of Salt Lake City, Utah, Tai self-identified as an outcast.
+In the early 1980s, growing up biracial in the suburbs of Salt Lake City, Utah, Tai self-identified as an outcast.
 He experienced some turbulent teenage years but says he was fortunate to discover that the arts were a remedy to expressing his frustrations.
 Tai experimented with a variety of art-forms, including graffiti, tattoo, music & film.
-He did receive numerous awards for his accomplishments in filmmaking, but Tai has stated that no medium has captured and retained his affections as strongly as drawing with a ballpoint pen.
+He received awards for filmmaking, but Tai has stated that a ballpoint pen is his favorite medium.

-Over the last two decades Tai has curated an audience of nearly 1 million followers combined on social media platforms and has original artwork collectors all across the worlde.
-For much of his career he has toured the globe with his wife and two children distributing his artwork at galleries and art fairs.
-For years Tai‘s artwork has maintained a prominent presence in cities like Chicago, Salt Lake City, Dallas, Detroit, Miami, Minneapolis, and more.

 In the early 2000s Tai founded Weird Chief Pictures, a film and television production company in Salt Lake City, Utah.
 Tai had been producing film and television for roughly 10 years before eventually putting his filmmaking career aside to focus on his artwork.
-During his film & TV production time his most notable credits include producing the Ultimate Combat Experience, 3.2 Percent and in 2008 he wrote, produced and directed his fourth and final feature film entitled Darkroom, with starring roles by Darren Dalton & David Stevens and a cameo role from Todd Bridges.
+His most notable production credits include the Ultimate Combat Experience and 3.2 Percent.
+In 2008 he wrote, produced and directed his fourth and final feature film entitled Darkroom, with starring roles by Darren Dalton and David Stevens and a cameo role from Todd Bridges.

-Between 2002 and 2008, under the moniker 'Weird Chief' Tai sold thousands of his original pop art paintings, which are paintings of pop icons, using stencils and spraypaint, of which it is estimated that he has sold over 5,000 original paintings across the globe, with at least one in each of the 50 U.S. states and countries such as Israel, Cyprus, Australia, Austria, Belgium, the Czech Republic, Finland, France, Germany, Iceland, Japan, Lithuania, the UK, Slovenia, Switzerland, Turkey, South Africa, and New Zealand. to collectors.
-In 2009, combining urban and surreal styles, he transitioned from his pop art work to a pop surrealism style, experimenting with a mix of ballpoint pen, photography, spray paint, stencils, acrylics, marker inks, and watercolors, applied on plywood.
+Between 2002 and 2008, under the moniker 'Weird Chief' Tai sold an estimated 5,000 pop art paintings of pop icons made using stencils and spraypaint, with at least one sale in each of the 50 U.S. states and Israel, Cyprus, Australia, Austria, Belgium, the Czech Republic, Finland, France, Germany, Iceland, Japan, Lithuania, the UK, Slovenia, Switzerland, Turkey, South Africa, and New Zealand.
+In 2009, combining urban and surreal styles, he transitioned from pop art to a pop surrealism style, experimenting with a mix of ballpoint pen, photography, spray paint, stencils, acrylics, marker inks, and watercolors, applied on plywood.